lxly9/progression-respun/README.md

   - levels unlock abilities
 - Enchantments Rework
   - rework mending → lowers the number of necessary materials for repairing tools
-  - no enchanting books, books are found and need to be inserted into chiseled bookshelves at the enchanting table to appear in it
+  - no enchanting books, books are found and need to be inserted into chiseled bookshelves at the enchanting table to appear in it (Enchantery)
   - different Tool Material Types interact with specific Enchantments → Buffs & Nerfs
   - no more "base" enchantments → no sharpness, protection, efficiency
   - **?** tools can be sharpened on a grindstone
     - sharpness/efficiency for limited durability on the tool
+- End Platform spawns in Outer End

 ### Done
 - ~~**!!** Under Armor rendering~~